 Because our world is constantly changing so we must take every opportunity to learn and develop.
 When we grow as individuals we grow as a business.

-We’re 99,000 people, perspectives, cultures, experiences and lives and we’re committed to creating an environment where everyone can grow to achieve to their full potential.
+We’re over 94,000 people, perspectives, cultures, experiences and lives and we’re committed to creating an environment where everyone can grow to achieve to their full potential.
 For us, that means putting inclusion at the forefront and challenging any barriers that get in the way.

 We have four Global Diversity Councils (covering disability, ethnicity, gender and LGBT+) and 13 Employee Resource Groups around the world, all supporting our inclusion and diversity agenda.
 Our Employee Resource Groups are made up of over 10,000 passionate voluntary members and cover all areas of diversity.